 It may be financially beneficial to do away with removals altogether and buy everything new at the other end.

 Allocate time to sort your stuff and set up home.
-If you rush off the first week you’re in your new home it will likely lead to buying unwisely, especially on items that you don’t need.
+If you rush off the first week you’re in your new home; it will likely lead to buying unwisely, especially on items you don’t need.

-The only shopping you need to do in the first few weeks is the supermarket!
+The only shopping you need to do in the first few weeks is in the supermarket!